GautierBlandin/recipe-browser/docs/mvp-roadmap.md

 - [x] Make sure the recipe is removed from the list

 ### Phase 6: Local Persistence
-- [ ] Define and implement a storage solution that leverages electron (probably some sort of file storage).
-Make sure the solution is compatible with a webapp (file API ?)
+- [x] Define a storage solution that leverages electron.
+- [ ] Clicking on the add recipe button triggers a console.log on the main process.
+- [ ] The recipes are hardcoded in the main process rather than in the in-memory repository
+- [ ] It is possible to add / edit / delete recipes using an in-memory repository **running in the main process**
-- [ ] Replace in memory repository with persistent storage repository
+- [ ] The recipes are hard-coded in the sqlite data database rather than in the in-memory repository of the main process
+- [ ] It is possible to add / edit / delete recipes through the sqlite data database running in the main process

 ### Phase 7: Final Polish
 - [ ] Verify data persistence across app restarts